Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

 For totally ordered structures, inflationary fixed-point logic (\IFP{}) captures \PTime{} due to the Immerman-Vardi Theorem~\cite{Immerman87}.
 On ordered structures, no arbitrary choices are needed and the total order is used to ``choose'' the unique minimal element.
-Thus, the lack of making choices is crucial on unordered structures.
+Thus, the ability to make choices is crucial on unordered structures.
 We therefore would like to support choices in a logic while still guaranteeing isomorphism-invariance.
-There are logics in which arbitrary choices can be made (e.g.~\cite{ArvindBiswas87, DawarRicherby03Nondet}), but for these it is undecidable whether a formula is isomorphism-invariant~\cite{ArvindBiswas87}.
+There are logics in which arbitrary choices can be made (e.g.~\cite{ArvindBiswas87, DawarRicherby03Nondet}), but for these it is undecidable whether a formula is isomorphism-invariant~\cite{ArvindBiswas87} (or, in some sense, it is not decidable whether a string is a syntactically well-formed formula).
 In particular, such a logic fails to be a logic capturing~\PTime{} in the sense of Gurevich~\cite{Gurevich1988}.
-Similarly, when extending structures by an arbitrary order it is undecidable whether a formula is order-invariant, i.e., it evaluates equally for all such orders (see~\cite{GradelKLMSVVW07}).
+Similarly, when extending structures by an arbitrary order, it is undecidable whether a formula is order-invariant, i.e., it evaluates equally for all such orders (see~\cite{GradelKLMSVVW07}).